sergio-garcia-clones/angular2-webpack2-typescript2/README.md

 * `node` and `npm`
 * Ensure you're running the latest versions Node (v.4 or higher)  and NPM (v.3 or higher)
-* If you use Docker, have latest version installed which supports `docker-compose` v2
+* If you use `Docker`, have latest version installed which supports `docker-compose` v2

 ## Global Dependencies
-If you want to run locally without Docker, you should install the following global dependencies: typescript2.x, webpack2.x, webpack-devel-server, http-server:
+If you want to run locally without `Docker`, you should install the following global dependencies: typescript2.x, webpack2.x, webpack-devel-server, http-server:

 ```bash
 # Install global dependencies (not needed if you use Docker)